Legalized sports betting has come to Iowa, and with it, a range of ways to bet on sports.

 A third type links to the comp schemes at live casinos.
 Your bets may get you free rooms and resort credits nationwide at some brands.

-The speedy transition from no betting to legislation and then to sports betting apps being live in Iowa has surprised many bettors.
+The speedy transition from legislation to mobile sports betting in Iowa surprised many bettors.

-With so many brands online, there is an excellent opportunity to take advantage of competing bonus offers.
+With so many brands online, there are many opportunities to take advantage of competing bonus offers.

 By the time you have enjoyed the free bets, matched bonuses and risk-free first bet deals, you could already have your betting bankroll off to a flying start.